"Huge assumptions", says Nirmala Sitharaman on links between probe agency raids and Electoral Bonds | Business

 The Election Commission on Thursday uploaded on its website data on electoral bonds provided by the State Bank of India after the bank was asked to do so by the Supreme Court of India.
 Data uploaded by the Election Commission of India showed that Future Gaming and Hotel Services, whose director is the lottery magnate Santiago Martin, is the top purchaser of electoral bonds having purchased bonds worth Rs 1368 crore.
 The data relates to a period from 2019-2024.

 "This matter is in court already.
 The verdict has come, SBI submitted...
-One question comes to mind, was the earlier system 100 per cent perfect? no.... atleast the money that goes to political parties is white money.
+One question comes to mind, was the earlier system 100 percent perfect? no.... at least the money that goes to political parties is white money.
 We moved on from a situation when everybody did anything to a transparent system...it's certainly not better but one bit better," the Finance Minister said.
-Sitharaman said that effort should be to learn from this and ensure transparency in the upcoming law if and when it comes.
+Sitharaman said that an effort should be to learn from this and ensure transparency in the upcoming law if and when it comes.

 "The kind of reforms which we need to undertake now will have to have greater coordination between the Centre, the states and the urban local bodies, Panchayats and so on," the Finance Minister said highlighting the pivotal role of collaborative efforts in driving systemic change.
 Sitharaman was participating in the 21st edition of India Today Conclave 2024 against the backdrop of the theme for this year's event, "India's rapidly changing position in the emerging global order", articulating a robust vision to fortify India's financial stronghold and propel its economy to new heights.